 Welcome to the Virginia Eminent Domain Group at Blankingship & Keith, P.C.
 We are among the most experienced eminent domain lawyers in Virginia, having handled many hundreds of cases over the last three decades.
 Best Lawyers in America ranked Blankingship & Keith, P.C. as #1 in Virginia for many years, with the firm recently receiving a Tier 1 Ranking from Best Lawyers in Metropolitan Washington D.C.
-For the third time Paul Terpak was named Best Lawyers' 2018 Washington D.C.
-Eminent Domain and Condemnation Law Lawyer of the Year (he previously received this designation in 2012 and 2016), and Paul has been listed in Virginia Super Lawyers in the area of Eminent Domain for many years.
-Paul is the Editor of the standard handbook on Virginia law, "Eminent Domain Law in Virginia" (with a new edition published this year).
+For the fourth time Paul Terpak was named Best Lawyers' 2022 Washington D.C.
+Eminent Domain and Condemnation Law Lawyer of the Year (he previously received this designation in 2012, 2016, and 2018), and Paul has been listed in Virginia Super Lawyers in the area of Eminent Domain for many years.
+Paul is the Editor of the standard handbook on Virginia law, "Eminent Domain Law in Virginia".
 In 2002 Paul was selected by the Virginia Code Commission to serve on the advisory committee which produced a complete recodification of all Virginia statutes on eminent domain.